freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 # Icon (fw-icon)

-"fw-icon/FwIcon" is a renderer of SVG file that displays an icon-sized image that imparts meaning to the HTML component it is associated with.
+**fw-icon/FwIcon** is a renderer of SVG file that displays an icon-sized image that imparts meaning to the HTML component it is associated with.
 Following features are available as part of the implementation of the fw-icon.

-1. Enable fw-icon as an optimized renderer for SVG with built-in functions such as Intersection-Observer and Fetch-API Memoization.
+1. Enable `fw-icon` as an optimized renderer for SVG with built-in functions such as `Intersection-Observer` and `Fetch-API Memoization`.
    Go through the docs to understand the various props it supports.
 2. Providing icon-support for crayons-system components and also exposing crayons-icon set/tooling for public use.
 3. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
-In order to keep icons on the accessibility tree, just pass the 'label' props and fw-icon handles the assistive sr-compliance.
+In order to keep icons on the` accessibility tree`, just pass the 'label' props and fw-icon handles the assistive sr-compliance.
-4. Enable Crayons-Icon lib to support external icon libraries.
+4. Enable `Crayons-Icon lib` to support external icon libraries.
 You can register/unregister external icon libraries and also apply mutation to all/selected icons.
    See usage docs.

 ## Examples Live